IMXNOOBX/green-commits/README.md

 # 📣 Whats New

-> Added EMAIL, USER secret, that way no one will be able to see ur email
+> Added EMAIL, NAME secret, that way no one will be able to see ur email

 ## 🌳 Simple Use